Azure-Samples/iot-edge-opc-plc/README.md

 ## Build

 The build scripts are for Azure DevOps and the container build is done in ACR.
-To use your own ACR, set the following pipeline variables:
+To use your own ACR you need to:

-- **AZURE_SÚBSCRIPTION** - should be set to the name of your subsription.
-Ensure you grant Azure DevOps access to it.
+- create a **service connection to the subscription/resource group** your ACR is located named azureiiot
-- **BUILD_REGISTRY** - the name of your Azure Container Registry resource in the subscription.
+- set a variable with name **azureContainerRegistry** to the name of your Azure Container Registry resource in the subscription

 ## Notes